xraypy/xraylarch/doc/guis/xas_viewer.rst

 the pre-edge peaks themselves.
 Select one of the "Peak Models" (typically Gaussian, Lorentzian, or Voigt), which will show a new tab in the "model components area" in the lower part of the form.
-Note that the baseline will consist of a Lorenztian and linear model component, so that there will be at least 3 tabs for the 3 or more components of the pre-edge peak model.
+Note that the baseline will consist of a Lorentzian and linear model component, so that there will be at least 3 tabs for the 3 or more components of the pre-edge peak model.
 This is shown in :numref:`fig_xasviewer_4a`, which shows the form for 1 Gaussian peak, and the baseline.
 You can include multiple peaks by